sfu-ireceptor/turnkey-service/README.md

 ## Overview of Installation ##

 The following installation instructions assume a Linux operating system as the target operating environment for the iReceptor turnkey.
 Beyond that, core configuration instructions are applicable for any suitable recent-release Linux system.
-There are several options for running the turnkey:
+There are several options for running the turnkey.

+The first decision you need to make is where (on what Linux server) to run the application.
+Your choices generally are:

-1) Directly on a Linux "bare metal" server or within a Linux Virtual Machine (e.g. VMWare, Parallels, VirtualBox, Amazon Web Services, etc.)
+1) Directly on a Linux "bare metal" server

+2) Within a suitably configured Linux Virtual Machine (e.g. VMWare, Parallels, VirtualBox, Amazon Web Services, etc.)

+Your choice of Linux operating system is not too critical except that the specific details on how to configure the system may differ between Linux flavors.
+For the moment, as of November 2017, we are working here with a recent 'latest' release (i.e. 16.04) of Ubuntu server.

+Your second decision is *how* to run the software.

-2) Running the application directly in the operating system or (recommended) running within a Docker container.
+1) Running the application directly in the operating system or

-For Docker, this project provides a Docker Compose configuration (details below).
+2) (recommended) running within a Docker container.

+Both approaches have advantages and disadvantages.
+The main advantage of Docker is that we ensure that all the execution dependencies for the application are properly configured for you with a Docker Compose configuration we provide here (details below).
+One possible disadvantage is that some organizations discourage the use of Docker.
+In such cases, you should perhaps contact your institution's IT department for appropriate guidance.
+Here, we give you the formula for using Docker to run the application.
+However, note that all configuration procedures are the same for dockerized and non-dockerized versions of the application and its submodules.

 ## Configuration Procedure ##

-All configuration procedures are the same for dockerized and non-dockerized versions of these apps.

 **Configuring repository-mongodb**